leewtai/leewtai.github.io/courses/stat_computing/syllabus_5206.md

 - In-person
   - Discussions during class time (twice a week)
     - For each class, we will break out into groups to work on problems that utilize the concepts covered by the online videos.
-A class discussion will follow.
+    - Groups will be asked to present their solution
-    - You can participate online via breakout rooms for this
+    - You can participate online via breakout rooms for this but coordinating with your peers will be easier in-person.
   - Exams (twice a semester)
     - All exams will be in person by default
-  - Cross interview (once a week starting the week of 11/16) during the optional discussion section
+  - Mock interviews with data analysis (once a week starting the week of 11/16) during the optional discussion section
     - This is a peer-evaluated data analysis mock interview.
 Each Friday, students will be assigned into random pairs to meet in person.
 One student will perform basic data analysis to a new dataset within 45 minute and present the results where the other student will be given rules and questions to conduct the interview.
 Debriefs will be discussed